Eliastik/page-shadow/README.md

 Or you can compile it yourself (see Compilation section).

 ### Changelog:

+### Version 2.6 (31/10/2018) :
+* Added the ability to set presets (max 5, which can be created from the advanced settings) to restore them later (via the extension menu, advanced settings or the right-click menu);
+* Added a keyboard shortcut (Alt+Shift+S) to enable/disable the extension globally;
+* Added the Videos and Backgrounds (images) elements in the Invert the colors function, so they can be inverted or not regardless of the entire page and images;
+* Added ability to enable or disable background coloring of the images when the function Increase page contrast is enabled;
+* Fixed the display of some elements that could be hidden when the function Increase page contrast was enabled (eg in Google News);
+* The space taken by the extension menu has been reduced to accommodate the new functions;
+* Other minor changes:
+    * Small changes in the interface;
+    * Performance improvement;
+    * Bugfixes;
+    * Updated the software libraries;
+    * Other minor fixes (code simplification, etc.).

 ### Version 2.5 (29/04/2018) :
 * Better rendering of the tool Increase page contrast + color contrast of the themes corrected;